teganasprey/BCI/README.md

 In addition to classification algorithms, the repo also includes several implementations of neural network models, including the following:

 ### CNN
+Convolutional Neural Networks (CNN) is a critical class of feedforward neural network among all those deep learning models.
+It includes convolutional calculation and has a deep structure, widely applied to BCI for feature extraction and classification in BCI.

 ### DNN
+DNN extracts feature layer by layer and combines low-level features to form high-level features, which can find distributed expression of data.

 ### LSTM
+Long Short-Term Memory (LSTM) is a specific recurrent neural network (RNN) architecture that was designed to model temporal sequences and their long-range dependencies more accurately than conventional RNNs.

 ## Papers
 When possible, we include the supporting academic papers or books for the methods and algorithms contained in the repo.